math-geec/HDR-UK/README.md

 php artisan migrate:fresh --seed
 ```

----
 ## AI Tooling
- ChatGPT web free guest version (model ) has been used to assist in refining code and documentation within this project.
+ ChatGPT web free guest version (model GPT-5.1) has been used to assist in refining code and documentation within this project.
- Prompt used:
+ Prompts used:
  - command to setup a laravel backend project
  - command to setup a nextjs frontend project
  - what is SWR